-Everything on my monitor is too big or too small or How can I change my screen resolution?
+Everything on my monitor is too big or too small

+How can I change my screen resolution?

-The image on every monitor is made up of millions of little colored dots.
-Changing the number of dots displayed is called changing the resolution and is generally done through software.
-Increasing the resolution with make the displayed images sharper, but will also tend to make them smaller.
+The image on every monitor is made up of millions of little colored dots called pixels.
+Changing the number of pixels displayed is called changing the

+Determine if this is possible to perform with the Software Center in Lucid resolution.
+Increasing the resolution will make the displayed images sharper, but will also tend to make them smaller.
 The opposite is true when screen resolution is decreased.
+Most monitors have a "native resolution", which is a resolution that most closely matches the number of actual pixels in the monitor.
+Your display will usually be sharpest when your operating system uses a resolution that matches your display's native resolution.

-The Ubuntu program Display allows users to change the resolution.
-Open it by navigating to the System menu in the top-left corner of the screen and then proceeding to the Preferences sub-menu, then selecting Display.
-The resolution can be changed using the drop-down menu within the program.
+The Ubuntu configuration utility Display allows users to change the resolution.
+Open it by choosing System from the Main Menu, then choosing Preferences and then Display.
+The resolution can be changed using the drop down list within the program.
 Picking options higher up on the list, those with larger numbers, will increase the resolution.